saucelabs/sauce-docs/docs/error-reporting/project-setup/storage-management.md

 ### Delete Group

 If you have a group of errors that have been identified as not useful or relevant, you can delete the group to manage storage.
-This action is available only for admins and groups with fewer than 100k errors.
+This action is available only for admins and fingerprint groups with fewer than 100k errors.

 To delete a group: